Best RV Portable Waste Tank in 2018

-Your tank is MUCH less likely to clog if you aren't putting toilet paper down into it.
+Your black water tank is MUCH less likely to clog if you aren't putting toilet paper down into it.

 Practicing this secret also allows you to use any brand of toilet paper you wish.
 No more worrying about what brand you purchase.